 The place is a good, though modest, representative example of a Federation style cottage with Arts & Crafts elements, including a timber battened gable front, arch headed timber framed sash windows and inset verandah with chamfered timber posts.
 Internally the original configuration of the main body of the house survives with original details including fibrous cement ceilings, moulded cornices, ceiling roses and skirtings.
 As one of a small number of surviving cottages attributed to the Harbutt Brothers on Parraween Street (together with Nos.
 82, 84 and 86 Parraween Street), No. 88 Parraween Street, is representative of the work of the Helier and Percy Harbutt, local builders and property developers, displaying the design preferences of the Harbutt Brothers (notably the projecting front bay with gable).
 The Harbutt Brothers are notable contributors to the residential development of the North Sydney LGA and the quality and diversity in form of their work, including No. 88 Parraween Street, make a substantial contribution to the recognised historical character of the residential precincts of North Sydney.

-Having considered the detailed reports prepared by LSJ, Council Officers are satisfied that the relevant criteria as set out by the NSW Heritage Office has been addressed.
-In accordance with legislative requirements, it is proposed that each property be listed individually, however, are to be grouped by name consistent with the recommendations of LSJ.
+Having considered the detailed reports prepared by LSJ, Council Officers are satisfied that the relevant criteria as set out by the NSW Heritage Office, have been addressed.
+In accordance with legislative requirements, it is recommended that each property be listed individually in accordance with the requirements of the Standard (LEP) instrument order, however, some are recommended to also be grouped by name within the Heritage schedule, consistent with the recommendations of LSJ.